 As an overarching issue applying to country and territory names, some Work Track members raised that it would be beneficial for countries to have an opportunity to apply for their country and territory names.
 Some Work Track members expressed that these names should not be delegated through the New gTLD process.
 From this perspective, delegation of country and territory names should only occur through local policy authorities.
 From another perspective, moving delegation of these strings to local authorities is inconsistent with the objective to provide clarity, certainty, predictability, and fairness for applicants.

 Some Work Track members expressed support for the idea that it is outside of the scope of this Work Track to discuss broad questions about which entity/entities can apply for country and territory names and how these TLDs may be treated (for instance, as a gTLD, a ccTLD or something else).
+In particular it has been suggested that this topic should be deferred to another ICANN process or vehicle created to specifically to address this topic.

 5.2.1 Alpha-3 code listed in the ISO 3166-1 standard